wdhg/os/src/device-management/io-layering/device-independent-os-software.md

-# Device Independent OS Software
+# Device Independent OS Software Layer

 The device independent layer is about providing a uniform interface for all device drivers: